Dziadekkk/Vault/README.md

 ==================================================================================

 This component tweaks the Shandalars Cloak from the Ulgoth's Beard quest, ensuring it is no longer treated only as a quest item.
+The Mod Tweaks & Tricks also adds the same option — decide which one to choose (the cloak itself isn't the same in both mods).

 ==================================================================================